xhayper/COTL_API/src/content/docs/reference/food.md

 Custom Meals support all the overrides that custom items do, despite the fact that many of them are non-functional. all overrides that modify the behaviour of the item in-inventory don't function, as you don't pick up meals into your inventory.

-> WARNING:
-> Overriding `ItemPickupToImitate` with any item that isn't a meal will cause an error!

 `CustomMeal` support the following overrides:

 | Type | Name | Default |